Staying at the New York Athletic Club (NYAC)

 AMBIANCE & GREETING 8/10

-I stayed at NYAC on the Labor Day holiday weekend, and surprisingly even with the residential side of the club booked out, most recreational and sports activities were closed.
+I stayed at NYAC on the Labor Day holiday weekend, and surprisingly, even with the residential side of the club booked out, most recreational and sports activities were closed.
 Even the swimming pool was closed.
-There was I, thinking I was going to have a massively sporting weekend!
+There I was, thinking I was going to have a massively sporting weekend!

-Note to self, remember Labor Day weekend is a big holiday here in the US, even for world champions…
+Note to self: Remember that Labor Day weekend is a big holiday here in the US, even for world champions…

 New York Athletic Club